Spartan-CSharp/HotelManagementApp/README.md

 ### Bookings Table
 The homework from Lesson 14, Bookings Table, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to create the table that holds the room reservations (bookings).

+### Starter Data
+The homework from Lesson 15, Starter Data, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to create a script that will insert some starter data into our database, so that we have something to test against.